aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.30.15 (May 24, 2022) =
+* FIX: Try to fix a max_join_size issue for Shelly.
+* FIX: Make saving options work with Safari for Anja.

 = Version 2.30.14 (May 19, 2022) =
 * Improvement: Change the default maximum log usage size from 100M to 10M because lots of logs cause problems for some databases.